 I'll be the first to admit that gourds have never, and probably will never make the cut for my list of favorite fruits.
 Those spots are reserved for cantaloupe, grapefruits, and the fruit with an indentity crisis: tomatoes.
-Despite my meh feeling towards the squash itself, this soup is actually high on my list of favorite soups, right up there with chicken soup and sausage and bean.
+Despite my meh feeling towards the squash itself, this Spicy Squash and Coconut Soup is actually high on my list of favorite soups, right up there with chicken soup and sausage and bean.

 - Immersion Blender: This one from Amazon is inexpensive and works well.
 I use it a ton, because I can't possibly imagine pulling out a big blender every time I need to puree a soup or sauce.

 - Dutch oven: You only really need 1 Dutch oven if its big enough for all your soup and braising needs.
 I have Martha Stewart's, which was gifted to me.
 It's usually pretty expensive at $260, but is currently on super sale at Macy's.

 - 6" Chef's Knife: This Wusthof knife is great for everyday use.
 It would be difficult to do all the cutting in this recipe without a good knife.

 For the soup

 - 1 butternut squash, peeled and seeds removed, cut into chunks.
 Try using a vegetable peeler to remove the skin.
 It'll take a few runs over, but it works. (see demonstration below)

 - 1 yellow onion, peeled and cut into chunks